This article may contain compensated links.

 I visited Croatia for the first time without knowing what to expect, and only wanting to see Dubrovnik.
 Luckily, I had a reason to come back and that allowed me to explore more and more.
 And I couldn’t be happier!
-Not only with the partner, but with experiencing the country further.
+Not only with the husband, but with experiencing the country further.
 You wouldn’t believe how much time you could spend in Croatia without getting bored for a second!

 Well, after all these years, I’ve gathered a ton of info that I would have loved to have before adventuring into the country, which I’m happy to share with you now –here’re the best Croatia travel tips.

-Money
+Money in Croatia

 The country’s currency is the euro from January 2023.